Roman-Supernova-PIT/hourglass_snana_sims/Readme.md

-# Simulating Roman Transients with SNANA
+# Simulating the Roman High Latitude Time Domain Survey with SNANA

 ```
    ___                         _____  __